2014 General Rules:

 of the management.

-Cancellation during feature event:
+Cancellation during racing (Heat or Feature) event:

 If the weather is threatening rain or storms, pictures